Unobtainiumrock/generalized-liner-models-learning-app/README.md

 ## Future Directions

+### Theoretical Extensions

-While this project provides comprehensive coverage of canonical link functions and their properties, we did not fully integrate the optimization theory perspective that explains why canonical links guarantee unique solutions.
+The project currently focuses on canonical link functions, but the world of non-canonical link functions offers a fascinating playground for exploration.
+While we touched on alternatives like Probit and Complementary log-log, we didn't fully integrate the optimization theory that explains why canonical links guarantee unique solutions.
 The key lies in the Hessian matrix (the matrix of second derivatives of the log-likelihood function): canonical link functions ensure this matrix is negative definite, guaranteeing both invertibility and a unique global maximum.
 Non-canonical link functions lack this guarantee, potentially leading to non-invertible Hessian matrices or multiple local maxima.
-Future work could explore this connection in depth, along with practical examples of non-canonical link functions and the computational challenges they introduce.
-This would provide a complete theoretical foundation connecting the exponential family structure to the optimization landscape.
+Exploring this connection would provide a complete theoretical foundation linking the exponential family structure to the optimization landscape, revealing the beautiful interplay between probability theory and numerical analysis.

+### Practical Development

+Several enhancements could improve the application's functionality and educational value:

+- **Interactive AI Agent Integration**: Develop context-aware endpoints that provide detailed application documentation through the chat interface, enabling both human users and AI agents to navigate features programmatically.
+This could leverage protocols like MCP (Model Context Protocol) or A2A (Agent-to-Agent) for agentic browser interactions.

+- **Enhanced Visualizations**: Add support for additional distributions (Inverse Gaussian), refine edge cases in existing plots (Bernoulli histogram overflow), and expand matrix equation examples across all GLM configurations.

+- **Content Refinement**: Reorganize the matrix formulation narrative to better flow with the IRLS material, add time-step superscripts to the weight matrix tables, and deepen the discussion of variance-link function relationships.

+- **Code Quality**: Verify the logical correctness of distribution sampling algorithms (e.g., Knuth's algorithm for Poisson), identify and remove redundant components, and complete API integration with secure environment variable handling.

 ## Authors